-As a Real Estate Development and Management student, you will study at our green Peel park campus, featuring accessible lecture theatres, AV-equipped classrooms, computing suites and multimedia libraries, with access to industry journals, databases, and simulation software.
-Online, you will experience our Blackboard Ultra virtual learning environment.
+Experience a modern learning environment at our Peel Park campus, featuring accessible lecture theatres and AV-equipped classrooms, computing suites and multimedia libraries, with access to industry journals, databases, and simulation software.
+Online, you will experience Blackboard Ultra, our sophisticated virtual learning environment.

 What about after uni?

 This course is designed to help you to develop a range of personal and professional skills which will make you highly-employable.
 Once you progress and complete our full BSc (Hons) Real Estate Development and Management degree, you'll graduate with diverse and rewarding careers opportunities ahead of you.

 The built environment is one of the world’s largest employment sectors providing a wealth of opportunities in the design and development of cities and urban development.
 With an extensive understanding of the property and real estate industry, you'll be well equipped to pursue a variety of roles.

 Built Environment at Salford currently have a 95% graduate employment rate.
 Our property and real estate alumni have progressed to work with national property organisations, including CBRE, DTZ, Lambert Smith Hampton and Savills.
 Others have chosen roles working with local authorities and housing associations.

 You might find that you want to learn more about the built environment.
 Building on our expertise, we offer a range of postgraduate courses that can take your interests and career opportunities further.
 Salford graduates and alumni who apply for our postgraduate courses also qualify to receive a generous fees discount.